Blog

 What are the security concerns with Slack?

 With all this sensitive data circulating within Slack, your company is vulnerable - especially if hackers gain access to the platform.
-And with the vast majority of Slack channels public to all users, it only takes one breached account to open the floodgates.
+And with the vast majority of Slack chat channels public to all users, it only takes one breached account to open the floodgates.

 Last year, analysis from the cybersecurity firm KELA showed that Slack credentials are abundant on hacking forums and the dark web.
 The company says it found more than 17,000 credentials - belonging to 12,000 different Slack workplaces - that had been offered for sale online via hacking forums and marketplaces like Genesis.